feldera/feldera/README.md

 The [Feldera Continuous Analytics Platform](https://www.feldera.com/), or Feldera Platform in short, is a fast computational engine and associated components for *continuous analytics* over data in motion.
-Feldera Platform allows users to configure data pipelines as standing SQL programs (DMLs) that are continuously evaluated as new data arrives from various sources.
+Feldera Platform allows users to configure data pipelines as standing SQL programs (DDLs) that are continuously evaluated as new data arrives from various sources.
 What makes Feldera's engine [unique](#theory) is its ability to *evaluate arbitrary SQL programs incrementally*, making it more expressive and performant than existing